o1-labs/rfcs/0006-ffmul-revised.md

 cells = 4 \cdot limbs
 $$

-It is highly advantageous for performance to constrain foreign field multiplication with the minimal number of gates.
-This not only helps limit the number of rows, but also to keep the gate selector polynomial small.
+It is highly advantageous for performance to constrain foreign field multiplication with the minimal number of gates, as it limits the number of rows.
 Because of all of this, we aim to constrain foreign field multiplication with a single gate (spanning at most $2$ rows).
-As mentioned above, we have a maximum of 14 permuteable cells per gate, so we can compute the maximum number of limbs that fit within a single gate like this.
+We can compute the maximum number of limbs that fit in the 14 permutable columns as follows:

 $$
 \begin{aligned}